FlopsKa/ruby-typing/README.md

 Information
 -----------
-The program analyzes your wrong characters and shows the most frequent mistakes you made on the 'Statistics' page.
+The program analyzes your wrongly typed characters and sums up the most frequent mistakes on the 'Statistics' page.
 Use that to your advantage and get rid of them.

 When you don't want to supply your own wordlist you can use the included